 Angus Deaton is a UK and US citizen.
 Born 1945 in Edinburgh, UK.
 Ph.D.
 1974 from University of Cambridge, UK.
 Professor of Economics and International Affairs, Princeton University, NJ, USA, since 1983.

-The traditional Nobel Discussion with the Laureate will took place at Stockholm School of Economics on December 12.
+The traditional Nobel Discussion with the Laureate will took place at the Stockholm School of Economics on December 12.

-Tore Ellingsen (Chairman), Professor of Economics Per Strömberg, Professor of Finance Peter Englund (Associate member), Professor of banking and Insurance
+Tore Ellingsen (Chairman), Professor of Economics Per Strömberg, Professor of Finance Peter Englund (Associate member), Professor of Banking and Insurance

 Lars Strannegård's column in the Financial Times